Monday, March 30, 2020

 - Employers can also permit participants to use their HSA, Health Reimbursement Account, Archer Medical Savings Account, and/or Flexible Spending Account dollars to purchase certain over-the-counter medications (including menstrual care products and other products necessary for quarantine and social distancing) that have generally not been considered to be “qualified medical expenses.”

 Plan Sponsors should consider whether they will need to amend their plans or policies and/or update their Summary of Benefits and Coverage to reflect any of these health plan provisions of the CARES Act.

-Please reach out to a member of Maynard Cooper's Employee Benefits Practice if you have any questions or need assistance with your employee benefit plans in light of COVID-19 and coronavirus-related legislation.
+Please reach out to a member of Maynard's Employee Benefits Practice if you have any questions or need assistance with your employee benefit plans in light of COVID-19 and coronavirus-related legislation.

 This Client Alert is for information purposes only and should not be construed as legal advice.